Andrew-Shay/Neuron/cefpython_pygtk_flask/README.md

 ### GUI
 `Bootstrap` is used for the HTML.
 This is not required, any HTML can be used.
 Modifying the files in the `templates` and `static` directories will allow you change the GUI.
+You call run `python app.py` and go to `localhost:5000` in your browser to work on your application without having to execute `neuron.py`

 ## Create Windows Executable with PyInstaller
 Coming Soon....